wds4/tribal-tapestry/experiment/worksheet.md

 ## Extra Credit, Part 1:

-If the above is completed successfully, the Examiner may prompt: *Define the following terms.*
+If the above is completed successfully, the Examiner may prompt: *Define the following terms: Tribal Narrative, Narrative Fiction, Toxicity.*

 - [ ] Definition of a Tribal Narrative: _____
 - [ ] Definition of the Narrative Fiction: _____